glow147/craft-text-detector-for-public/README.md

 In fact, the same data processing repeats every epoch.
 So, it does not necessarily have to be done for every epoch.
 Therefore, let's preprocess it before we start training.

-You can get pretrained model <a href=https://drive.google.com/file/d/1n3XD7rsXicK0ZSYyUdG4LHtnZrcBwdAZ/view?usp=sharing>here</a>
+You can get pretrained model >> https://drive.google.com/file/d/1n3XD7rsXicK0ZSYyUdG4LHtnZrcBwdAZ/view?usp=sharing

 Run `preprocess.py`( MultiProcessing ) like below.